Tylder/AngularFireStorage-wrapper/README.md

 Angular class which wraps AngularFire Storage and provides methods to upload/download multiple files simultaneously while keeping track of their progress.

+AngularFire (https://github.com/angular/angularfire) is the official Angular Library for Firebase.

+AngularFire Storage provides a simple interface to upload/download files to your Firebase storage bucket.

 It is as simple as:

 ```html